MediaTek NPU and LiteRT: Powering the next generation of on-device AI

 With the new LiteRT NeuroPilot Accelerator, we moved from a high‑level wrapper to a direct, native integration with the NeuroPilot compiler and runtime.
 This enables powerful Ahead‑of‑Time (AOT) compilation workflows that were previously out of reach, giving developers flexibility in their deployment strategy:

-• Offline (AOT) compilation – Best suited for large, complex models where the target SoC is known.
-Compiling ahead‑of‑time significantly reduces initialization costs and lowers memory usage when the user launches the app.
+- Offline (AOT) compilation – Best suited for large, complex models where the target SoC is known.
+Compiling ahead‑of‑time significantly reduces initialization costs and lowers memory usage when the user launches your app.

-For a large model such as Gemma 3 270M, on‑device compilation can take over a minute, making AOT the more practical choice for production.
+The two approaches compared for a large model (e.g., Gemma 3 270M) show that on‑device compilation can take over a minute, making AOT the more practical choice for production.

 Rich generative AI capabilities with Gemma and other open‑weight models

 On supported Android devices you can use Gemini Nano through ML Kit.
 For markets where Gemini Nano is not supported or for use cases requiring deeper customization, we now unlock the full potential of open‑weight models.
-This includes Google’s Gemma model family, a set of lightweight, state‑of‑the‑art open models optimized specifically for on‑device use cases.
+This includes Google’s Gemma model family—lightweight, state‑of‑the‑art open models optimized specifically for on‑device use cases.

 As announced at MediaTek’s recent Dimensity 9500 event, our collaboration brings optimized, production‑ready support for the following models on their latest chipsets:

-• Gemma 3 270M – A hyper‑efficient and compact base model designed for task‑specific fine‑tuning, enabling high‑speed, low‑latency features like sentiment analysis or entity extraction.
+- Gemma 3 270M – A hyper‑efficient, compact base model designed for task‑specific fine‑tuning, enabling high‑speed, low‑latency features like sentiment analysis or entity extraction.